awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 # Working with Amazon Elasticsearch Service Index Snapshots<a name="es-managedomains-snapshots"></a>

 Snapshots are backups of a cluster's data and state\.
-They provide a convenient way to migrate data across Amazon ES domains and recover from failure\.
+They provide a convenient way to migrate data across Amazon Elasticsearch Service domains and recover from failure\.
 The service supports restoring from snapshots taken on both Amazon ES domains and self\-managed Elasticsearch clusters\.

 Amazon ES takes daily automated snapshots of the primary index shards in a domain, as described in [Configuring Automatic Snapshots](es-createupdatedomains.md#es-createdomain-configure-snapshots)\.
-It stores these automated snapshots in a preconfigured Amazon S3 bucket for 14 days at no additional charge to you\.
+The service stores up to 14 of these snapshots for no more than 30 days in a preconfigured Amazon S3 bucket at no additional charge to you\.
 You can use these snapshots to restore the domain\.

+If the cluster enters red status and you don't correct the problem, you start to lose automated snapshots after 16 days\.
+For troubleshooting steps, see [Red Cluster Status](aes-handling-errors.md#aes-handling-errors-red-cluster-status)\.

-You cannot, however, use automated snapshots to migrate to new domains\.
+You cannot use automated snapshots to migrate to new domains\.
 Automated snapshots are read\-only from within a given domain\.
 For migrations, you must use manual snapshots stored in your own repository \(an S3 bucket\)\.
 Standard S3 charges apply to manual snapshots\.

 **Tip**
 Some users find tools like the [Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/index.html) CLI convenient for index and snapshot management\.
 The Curator CLI offers advanced filtering functionality that can help simplify tasks on complex clusters\.